Farama-Foundation/ViZDoom/docs/api/cpp/doom_game.md

 | :--    | :--                                |
 | Python | `set_doom_map(map: str) -> None`   |

 Sets the map name to be used.
-String is case insensitive.
+The map name is case insensitive.

 Default value: `"map01"`, if set to empty `"map01"` will be used.